larryhastings/big/README.md

     officially up to you to enforce any rules here (e.g. "newlines aren't permitted in
     single-quoted strings.")
-  * The old `split_quoted_string` manually parsed the string, character by character.
-The shiny new version uses `multisplit`, so it zips past the uninteresting characters to find the quote marks.
-It's always faster, except for trivial calls which are fast enough anyway.

 * Breaking change: `parse_delimiters` has also been completely re-tooled, re-written... *and* re-named!
-  It's now called `split_delimiters`.
+  The new name is `split_delimiters`.

-  The old version is still available, under its old name.
+  The old version is still available under the old name.
 It's deprecated, and will eventually be removed, but not before August 2025 (one year from now).
+  However, the old `Delimiter` class has been renamed to `ParseDelimiter`; there's a new `Delimiter` class used by `split_delimiters`.

   Changes:
-  * `parse_delimiters` took an iterable of `Delimiters` objects, or strings of length 2.  `parse_delimiters` takes a dictionary mapping open delimiter strings to `Delimiter` objects, and `Delimiter` objects no longer have an "open" attribute.
+  * `parse_delimiters` took an iterable of `Delimiters` objects, or strings of length 2.  `split_delimiters` takes a dictionary mapping open delimiter strings to `Delimiter` objects, and `Delimiter` objects no longer have an "open" attribute.
-  * `split_delimiters` now accepts an `initial` parameter, which specifies the initial state of nested delimiters.
+  * `split_delimiters` now accepts an `state` parameter, which specifies the initial state of nested delimiters.
   * `split_delimiters` no longer cares if there were unclosed open delimiters at the end of the string.
 (It used to raise `ValueError`.)
-  * `parse_delimiters` manually parsed the
-    string, character by character.  `split_delimiters`
-    uses `multisplit`, so it zips past
-    the uninteresting characters to find the delimiters and escape characters.
-It's always faster, except for trivial calls which are fast enough anyway.
+  * `parse_delimiters` manually parsed the string, character by character.  `split_delimiters` uses `multisplit`, so it zips past the uninteresting characters to find the delimiters and escape characters.
+It's always faster, except for some trivial calls (which are fast enough anyway).
+  * Another benefit of using `multisplit`: open delimiters, close delimiters, and the escape string may now all be any nonzero length.
+(In the face of ambiguity, `split_delimiters` will always choose the longer delimiter.)
-  * The old `Delimiter` object used with `parse_delimiters` used to have a boolean `backslash` attribute; if it was True, that delimiter allowed escaping using a backslash.
-    The new `Delimiter` object used with `split_delimiters` has an `escape=c` attribute, where `c` is the escape character you want to use with that set of delimiters.
+  * The `ParseDelimiter` object used with `parse_delimiters` has a boolean `backslash` attribute; if it's True, that delimiter allows escaping using a backslash.
+The new `Delimiter` class used with `split_delimiters` instead has an `escape=c` attribute, where `c` is the escape character you want to use with that set of delimiters.
     All the predefined `Delimiter` values have been updated to match.
-  * As mentioned above, the `Delimiter` object no longer has an `open` attribute.
+  * As mentioned above, the `Delimiter` object doesn't have an `open` attribute.  (`ParseDelimiter` still does.)

 * Breaking change: the `LineInfo` constructor has added a new `lines` positional parameter, in front of the existing positional parameters.
 This should be the `lines` iterator that yielded this `LineInfo` object.
   It's stored in the `lines` attribute.

-* New function: `split_title_case`, which splits a string at title case change word boundaries.

-* New function: `combine_splits`.
-If you split a string two different ways, producing two arrays that sum to the original string, `combine_splits` will merge those splits together, producing a new array that splits in every place any of the two split arrays had a split.

 * New feature: `LineInfo` objects yielded by `lines` previously had many optional fields, which might or might